 For example, if each origin in the matrix request represents a waypoint on a route, but different entries use different underlying locations, then the connecting parts between those entries would be missing.

-In the example below we want to go from A to B and then C. We make a matrix request with origins A and B, and destinations B and C. If we set B's radius to 200 meters, the calculation might use B1 and B2 as underlying locations.
+The example demonstrates how to go from A to B and then C. This requires a matrix request with origins A and B, and destinations B and C. If you set B's radius to 200 meters, the calculation might use B1 and B2 as underlying locations.
 This means that the actual length of the route from A to B and then C is longer than the one returned in the matrix result.